ethereum/portal-network-specs/portal-wire-protocol.md

 nodes        = Container(total: uint8, enrs: List[ByteList[2048], limit=32])
 ```

-* `total`: The total number of `Nodes` response messages being sent.
+- `total`: The total number of `Nodes` response messages being sent.
 Currently fixed to only 1 response message.
-* `enrs`: List of byte strings, each of which is an RLP encoded ENR record.
+- `enrs`: List of byte strings, each of which is an RLP encoded ENR record.
     * Individual ENR records **MUST** correspond to one of the requested distances.
     * It is invalid to return multiple ENR records for the same `node_id`.
     * The ENR record of the requesting node **SHOULD** be filtered out of the list.

 #### Find Content (0x04)

-Request message to get the `content` with `content_key`, **or**, in case the recipient does not have the data, a list of ENR records of nodes that are closest to the requested content.
+Request message to get the `content` with `content_key`.
+In case the recipient does not have the data, a list of ENR records of nodes that are closest to the requested content.

 ```
 selector     = 0x04
 find_content = Container(content_key: ByteList[2048])
 ```

-* `content_key`: The key for the content being requested.
-The encoding of `content_key` is specified per the network.
+- `content_key`: The encoded content key for the content being requested.

 #### Content (0x05)

 Response message to Find Content (0x04).

-This message can contain either a uTP connection ID, a list of ENRs or the
+This message can contain any of

+- a uTP connection ID
-requested content.
+- the requested content
+- a list of ENRs

 ```
 selector     = 0x05
 content      = Union[connection_id: Bytes2, content: ByteList[2048], enrs: List[ByteList[2048], 32]]
 ```

-* `connection_id`: Connection ID to set up a uTP stream to transmit the requested data.
+- `connection_id`: Connection ID to set up a uTP stream to transmit the requested data.
-    * Connection ID values **SHOULD** be randomly generated.
+    - Connection ID values **SHOULD** be randomly generated.
-*  `content`: byte string of the requested content.
+- `content`: byte string of the requested content.
-    * This field **MUST** be used when the requested data can fit in this single response.
+    - This field **MUST** be used when the requested data can fit in this single response.
-* `enrs`: List of byte strings, each of which is an RLP encoded ENR record.
+- `enrs`: List of byte strings, each of which is an RLP encoded ENR record.
-    * The list of ENR records **MUST** be closest nodes to the requested content that the responding node has stored.
+    - The list of ENR records **MUST** be closest nodes to the requested content that the responding node has stored.
-    * The set of derived `node_id` values from the ENR records **MUST** be unique.
+    - The set of derived `node_id` values from the ENR records **MUST** be unique.
-    * The ENR record of the requesting & responding node **SHOULD** be filtered out of the list.
+    - The ENR record of the requesting & responding node **SHOULD** be filtered out of the list.

 If the node does not hold the requested content, and the node does not know of any nodes with eligible ENR values, then the node **MUST** return `enrs` as an empty list.